cjerdonek/free-sampler/README.md

 [The first version of this project is still under development.]

-This repository contains the source code for a web application called "FreeSampler" that lets you run the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest] in 2011.
+This repository contains the source code for a web application that lets you run the [SHA-256][sha-256] pseudo-random sampling algorithm described by [Ronald L. Rivest][rivest] in 2011.

 The application can be used for things like selecting precincts at